MicrosoftDocs/azure-docs/articles/cosmos-db/reserved-capacity.md

 | 30,000,000 RU/s | 43.4% | 58.3% |
 | 30,000,000 Multi-master RU/s | 48.4% | 63.3% |

-You can maximize savings with the biggest reservation for your scenario.
+Note that you can maximize savings with the biggest reservation for your scenario.
 Example: You need 2 million RU/s, one year term.
 If you purchase 2 units of the 1,000,000 RU/s reservation, your discount will be 27.0%.
 If you purchase 1 unit of the 2,000,000 RU/s reservation, you will have exactly the same reserved capacity, but a 28.5% discount.

 Please [create a support request](https://portal.azure.com/#blade/Microsoft_Azure_Support/HelpAndSupportBlade/newsupportrequest) to purchase any quantity of the reservations bigger than 1,000,000 RU/s.

 ## Sample scenario 1

-Imagine this hypothetical scenario: A company is working on a new application but isn't sure about the throughput requirements.
+Imagine this hypothetical scenario: A company is working on a new application but isn't sure about the throughput requirements, they purchased RU/s on 3 different days.

 * On day 1 they purchased reserved capacity for their DEV/Test environment:
   * Total of 800 RU/s, or 8 units of the 100 RU/s reservation.